PHOTOGRAPHS... DOCUMENTS... NEWSPAPER CUTTINGS... MEMORIES... INFORMATION... CORRECTIONS... WANTED NOW.

 ACKNOWLEDGEMENTS: The webmaster of this site would like to thank the following individuals for their kind assistance and contributions while researching many of the venues listed

 Ken Roe, Tony Jukes, P.M.
-Miskell, David Fisher, Phillip Walkley, Paul James, Peter Edmunds, David Longstaff, martin T, Graham Powell.
+Miskell, David Fisher, Roy Nancarrow, Phillip Walkley, Paul James, Peter Edmunds, David Longstaff, martin T, Graham Powell.

 Welcome to Cinema Wales, an affectionate tribute to the cinemas that once played a role in entertaining the working class families of the South Eastern Valleys that make up the heartland of industrial South Wales.